-The GVMS (Game Video Monitoring System) will be used to identify and sanction incidents of brutality or extreme violence that occurred but were not appropriately punished or identified during a game.
+The VAR Equipment will be used for Post-Match Review to identify and sanction incidents of brutality or extreme violence that occurred but were not, or not appropriately, punished or identified during a game.

-The purpose is to retroactively sanction players for violent play that was not appropriately punished by the referees during the game.
+The purpose is to retroactively sanction players for violent play that was not, or not appropriately, punished by the referees during the game.